 For iOS and Android, these are popular enough that surely you have a friend or two with a tablet or smartphone you can borrow for a few days to familiarize yourself with the system.
 For Mac OS X, there is unfortunately not a good way to get a virtual copy of it, as most virtualization applications don’t support it, and Apple doesn’t permit it to be installed on non-Apple hardware.
 You may have to rely on a friend with a Mac desktop or laptop, or pick up a used, older Mac.
 You don’t need a fancy one for study purposes.
 You can also possibly skate by with just studying the names of the Mac utilities and commands listed in the exam objectives, and omit the hands-on Mac practice.
 Taking a prep certification course is a great way to assess if you have all the equipment you need and to get in the right kind of practice before taking the certification exam.

 What isn’t covered in the current A+ certification exam?

-Interested in taking a certification prep course?
-Enroll in StraighterLine’s low-cost CompTIA A+ Certification prep course and prepare for your exam at an affordable cost!
+Interested in taking a CompTIA certification prep course?
+Enroll in our CompTIA A+ Certification prep courses to prepare for your exam at an affordable cost!